Share it

 Neckwarmer

-Find Neckwarmers of Merino wool, soft fleece, or other breathable fabrics.
+Find neckwarmers made of merino wool, soft fleece, or other breathable fabrics.
 Not only it will stop the wind going down your neck, but will also help in keeping your mouth and nose warm.
-Another great option is to wear a scarf you already have one.
+Another great option is to wear a scarf if you already have one.

 Don’t go skiing without a helmet!
 Whether you take your first ski lesson or you’re an expert already, don’t go on snow without it.
-By using a helmet, you’ll not have to worry about falling down.
+Wearing a helmet significantly lowers the risk of head and neck injuries.
+Let’s keep it safe on the slope.

 A lot of layers